libogonek/ogonek/README.md

 Ogonek is mostly header-only.
 The only part that needs compilation is the data in the Unicode Character Database.
-Currently I am translating the database to C++ source as static initializers (I am aware of the benefits and drawbacks of
+Currently I am translating the database to C++ source as static initializers (I am aware of benefits and drawbacks of this and other approaches and may or may not change in future versions).

-You can compile that data whole shebang by running `scons dist` from the command line (requires SCons to be installed, for obvious reasons).
+You can compile that data by running `scons dist` from the command line (requires SCons to be installed, for obvious reasons).
 This will create a zip file in the dist/ directory with both the headers and the library files necessary to use ogonek.
 By default, a static library is built.
 To build a shared library (DLL), add `lib=shared` to the command-line when building.

+Note that as of this writing only compilation with GCC 4.7.2 and clang 3.2 has been tested.
+MSVC will only be considered as a target after the big C++11 update to VS 2012.

 # Helping out